spicata/spicata-and-11ty/notes/Indigenous Dreaming.md

 		- Many deities (part human (mind), part animal (body), part supernatural (powers)) form the Universe
 - Interactions between deities (spirits?) made the Earth the way it is
 #### What is the Dreaming
+- In the beginning, the world was very "mixed up", very different to what it is now.
+- Ancestor (anthropomorphs) brought the world into order (from chaos)
+- They made life:
+	- Geographical features, animals, and humans, are all descendants of these ancestors
 ### Earthly
 - It is sustainable, strict social contracts for life
 	- Respect of kin, of land, and for spirits